OKAMca/stack/libs/directus/directus-next-component/README.md

 - ExternalLink: Render a link with an external URL (e.g.: https://google.com)
 - File: Render a link for a downloadable file

-The mentionned configuration can be overwritten by passing a `config` prop to the directus link component
+The mentionned configuration can be overwritten by passing a `componentsConfig` prop to the directus link component

 ```jsx
 const overrideConfig = {